Enhancing the Inductive Biases of Graph Neural ODE for Modeling Dynamical Systems: Inductive biases for neural ODE

 \subsection{Graph neural ODE (\gnode) for physical systems}

-In this section, we describe the architecture of the \gnode{}.
-The graph topology is used the learn the approximate dynamics $\hat{F}$ by minimizing the loss on the predicted positions.
-The graph architecture is discussed in detail in the sequel.\\ {\bf Graph structure.} An $n$-particle system is represented as a undirected graph $\mathcal{G}=\{\mathcal{V,E}\}$, where the nodes represent the particles and the edges represents the connections or interactions between them.
-For instance, in pendulum or springs system, the nodes correspond to bobs or balls, respectively, and the edges correspond to the bars or springs, respectively.\\ {\bf Input features.} Each node is characterized by the features of the particles themselves, namely, the particle \textit{type} ($t$), \textit{position} ($q_i$), and \textit{velocity} ($\dot q_i$).
+In this section, we describe the architecture of \gnode{}.
+The graph topology is used \rev{to learn} the approximate dynamics $\hat{F}$ by minimizing the loss on the predicted positions. \\ {\bf Graph structure.} An $n$-particle system is represented as an undirected graph $\mathcal{G}=\{\mathcal{V,E}\}$, where nodes represent particles and edges represent the connections or interactions between them.
+For instance, in a pendulum or springs system, the nodes correspond to bobs or balls, respectively, and the edges correspond to the bars or springs, respectively.\\ {\bf Input features.} Each node is characterized by the features of the particles themselves, namely, the particle \textit{type} ($t$), \textit{position} ($q_i$), and \textit{velocity} ($\dot q_i$).
 The \textit{type} distinguishes particles of differing characteristics, for instance, balls or bobs with different masses.
-Further, each edge is represented by the edge features $w_{ij}=(q_i-q_j)$, which represents the relative displacement of the nodes connected by the given edge.\\ \textbf{Pre-Processing.} In the pre-processing layer, we construct a dense vector representation for each node $v_i$ and edge $e_{ij}$ using $\texttt{MLP}_{em}$ as:

-$\sqp$ is an activation function.
-Note that the $\MLP_{em}$ corresponding to the node and edge embedding functions are parametrized with different weights.
-Here, for the sake of brevity, we simply mention them as $\MLP_{em}$.\\ \textbf{Acceleration prediction.} In many cases, internal forces in a system that govern the dynamics are closely dependent on the topology of the structure.
-To capture this information, we employ multiple layers of \textit{message-passing} between the nodes and edges.
-In the $l^{th}$ layer of message passing, the node embedding is updated as:
+Further, each edge is represented by the edge features $w_{ij}=(q_i-q_j)$, which represents the relative displacement of the nodes connected by the given edge.\\ \rev{\textbf{Neural architecture:} Here, we provide a summary of the various neural layers within \gnode (see a detailed description in App.~\ref{app:gnode} and ).
+Fig.~\ref{fig:graph_architecture} in the appendix provides a pictorial description.} \rev{In the \textit{pre-processing} layer, we construct a dense vector representation for each node $v_i$ and edge $e_{ij}$ using MLPs.
+In many cases, internal forces in a system that govern the dynamics are closely dependent on the topology of the structure.
+We model this through a \textit{deep, message-passing \textsc{Gnn}}.
+Let $\cz_i=\ch_i^L$ denote the final representation constructed by the \textsc{Gnn} over each node.
+These representations are passed through another MLP to predict the acceleration of each node.}\\ \textbf{Trajectory prediction and training.} Based on the predicted $\ddot{q}$, the positions and velocities are predicted using the \textit{velocity Verlet} integration.
+The loss function of \gnode{} is computed by using the predicted and actual accelerations at timesteps $2, 3,\ldots,\mathcal{T}$ in a trajectory $\mathbb{T}$, which is then back-propagated to train the MLPs.
+Specifically, the loss function is as follows.